So you want to lose 50 pounds in 6 months, you are probably wondering:

 - Activity level

-There are some general guidelines that can help you determine how many calories you need to eat to lose weight.
+Some general guidelines can help you determine how many calories you need to eat to lose weight.

 For example, the American Dietetic Association recommends that adult men consume between 2,000 and 3,000 calories per day, while adult women should consume between 1,600 and 2,400 calories per day.
 (4)

 When trying to lose weight, the American Dietetic Association‘s (ADA) position on calorie deficits is, “A reduction of 500 to 1,000 kcal/day is advised to achieve a 1 to 2 lb weight loss per week.”
 (5)